Difference Between C and Python Which One Should You Choose

 Python Programming Language

 Python was created by Guido van Rossum in 1991 as a high-level, general-purpose language.
-It was designed for readability and simplicity, clearly showing the usability difference between C and Python.
+It was designed for readability and simplicity, clearly showing the usability between C and Python.

 Language Design and Syntax Differences